Tenant Move In Checklist

 • Entryway

-The number and types of sections listed will be dependent on the rental unit.
+The number and types of sections listed depend on the rental unit, case by case.

 Items within each Room